MahmoudFroukh/Active-Directory/Active Directory.md

 <img width="915" height="671" alt="Users Created" src="https://github.com/user-attachments/assets/38b3945d-0661-4d4e-90cd-a26eb563b0be" />

-- Now when we go back to `Active Directory Users and Computer` we see all the new users that were created.
+- When we go back to `Active Directory Users and Computers` we see all the new users that were created.